spezia/laravel-furniture-shop-client-project/README.md

 sh stop.sh
 ```

-If you use Docker you can start the app
+Once the containers are running, you can access the application at:

 ```
 http://app.local:8000